Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Source: Simon Turner via Alamy Stock Photo

-A coalition of universities, community colleges and cybersecurity organizations launched a new educational initiative to teach software developers how to code securely without sacrificing efficiency.
+A coalition of universities, community colleges, and cybersecurity organizations has launched a new educational initiative to teach software developers how to code securely without sacrificing efficiency.

-The Strengthen Workforce Education for Excellence in Programming Securely (SWEEPS) program offers one-day workshops, self-paced online courses, week-long intensive bootcamps and full certificate programs to help bridge the skills gap in software security by providing developers with the necessary application security knowledge and tools.
-Training will be available for students and professionals at all stages of their career, from entry-level developers and career changers to experienced IT professionals.
+The Strengthen Workforce Education for Excellence in Programming Securely (SWEEPS) program offers one-day workshops, self-paced online courses, week-long intensive boot camps, and full certificate programs to help bridge the skills gap in software security by providing developers with the necessary application security knowledge and tools.
+Training will be available for students and professionals at all stages of their careers, from entry-level developers and career changers to experienced IT professionals.

 SWEEPS is funded by a $2.5 million grant from the National Centers for Academic Excellence in Cybersecurity (NCAE-C), a program administered by the National Security Agency's National Cryptologic School.

-The curriculum highlights concepts, principles and examples of secure programming, including common misconceptions and proactive practices for improving security.
+The curriculum highlights concepts, principles, and examples of secure programming, including common misconceptions and proactive practices for improving security.
 The course material will cover data security standards and how to reduce security vulnerabilities in software.
-There will also be information about compliance and legal requirements in secure programming.
+Information about compliance and legal requirements in secure programming will also be presented.
 Students will have access to in-depth tutorials on analysis of vulnerabilities and exploits as well as advanced defense mechanisms.

 "The increasing frequency of large-scale cyberattacks reinforces the need for more experts in secure programming," said Xiaoyan Sun, a computer science professor at WPI and administrator of the program.
 "After developers go through the SWEEPS program, they will be more capable of implementing security best practices in every aspect of their coding practice."